Skip to main content

 What to do when a Truliant FCU account holder dies

-Contact Truliant FCU — 10-step process, 5 required documents, and joint accounts transfer immediately. pod and ira beneficiary accounts are typically processed within 5-10 business days after receipt of all required documents. estate accounts requiring probate documentation may take 30-90 days.
+Contact Truliant FCU — 4-step process, 5 required documents, and joint accounts transfer immediately (survivorship is written into the deposit account agreement). pod and ira beneficiary accounts are typically processed within 5-10 business days after receipt of all required documents. estate accounts requiring the letter of testamentary/qualification may take 30-90 days, driven by how quickly the clerk of superior court (or the equivalent probate court) issues the letters.

 Truliant FCU